Clemens Krauss: Career

 Krauss was appointed Intendant of the National Theatre Munich following the resignation of Hans Knappertsbusch in 1937.
 Krauss had become a close friend of Richard Strauss, and even wrote the libretto for his opera Capriccio which he premiered in Munich in 1942.
 He also conducted the premieres of Strauss's operas Friedenstag (1938 in Munich) and Die Liebe der Danae (1944/1952 in Salzburg).
 During the early 1940s, he taught at the Mozarteum University of Salzburg where among his pupils was composer Roman Toi.

 After the Munich opera house had been destroyed by Allied bombing, Krauss returned to conduct the Vienna Philharmonic in 1944-45 until it ceased activities shortly before the end of World War II.
 After the war, Allied officials investigated his career and forbade him from appearing in public until 1947.
 Krauss then resumed conducting many of the Vienna Philharmonic's concerts, including its famous annual New Year's Day pops concerts featuring Johann and Josef Strauss waltzes, overtures and polkas, many of which were recorded for Decca along with other studio recordings of mostly Johann, Josef and Richard Strauss.

 In 1951, Krauss returned to Covent Garden in London where he had directed the first British performances of Arabella in 1934.
 In 1953, he was for the first time invited to the Bayreuth Festival, conducting an impressive Wagner Ring cycle now available on CD, starring Astrid Varnay as Brünnhilde.
 He also recorded a highly regarded Parsifal at Bayreuth, starring Martha Mödl as Kundry, in 1953, at the height of Mödl's brief prime.

-Krauss died in 1954 in Mexico City, while on tour with the Vienna Philharmonic.
+Krauss died in 1954 in Mexico City, after a concert with the National Symphony Orchestra of Mexico.
 He is buried in Ehrwald, Austria alongside his wife, Viorica Ursuleac, who died in 1985.